-Twice already, in 2007 and 2013, more than ten thousand people in many different countries were asked about their personal religious attitudes and the relationship of religion and society.
-At present, a third survey that will be conducted in selected European states is being prepared.
+Thrice already, first in 2007 and 2013, more than ten thousand people in many different countries were asked about their personal religious attitudes and the relationship of religion and society.
+In 2017, the third survey was conducted in selected European states.

-The focus areas of the Religion Monitor 2016 will be the internal diversity of various religious denominations and non-religious groups, and the relationships between them.
+The focus areas of the Religion Monitor 2017 are the internal diversity of various religious denominations and non-religious groups, and the relationships between them.
 Another priority are ideas and concepts of democracy and the role religion should play in society.

 The Religion Monitor is an interdisciplinary project that Bertelsmann Stiftung designs, conducts and analyses together with scholars of religion, sociologists and psychologists from Germany and abroad.
 Apart from international comparisons, the Religion Monitor also provides in-depth analyses of particular countries and topics.